flarum/.github/profile/README.md

 Flarum is a technically excellent, open and extensible discussion platform.

-Flarum is scalable, performant and beautiful appealing to small to enterprise communities, like:
+Flarum is scalable, performant and beautiful.
+Appealing to small to enterprise communities, like:

 <p align="center">
 <a href="https://community.giffgaff.com" target="_blank"><img src="https://www.giffgaff.design/brand/logo/gg-logo.png" height="50" ></a>